zhsj/dockerfile/sks/README.md

 The command above will init the working directory for SKS.

 Please read the [`sks-init`](https://github.com/zhsj/dockerfile/blob/master/sks/files/bin/sks-init) script to check what it does.
+If you have a key dump directory, this script will import them.
+Otherwise it will build an empty database.
+It will also copy some sample configuration files if you don't have them in `/srv/docker/sks`.
+You can modify these configurations later.

 ### Run